Kodiak Cave: Community Service

 Community Service Overview

-Beginning in Fall 2024, the Kodiak Cave offers opportunities for students to get involved in their communities on and off campus.
-When students participate in volunteer work throughout their community, it can help them feel more connected to their environment, make lasting new friendships, and develop a greater sense of empathy for the world around them.
-This program allows students to have a space on campus where they can learn about current volunteer opportunities around their community; connect with a staff member about volunteer work that would best suit their interests and availability; and participate in quarterly on-campus service events.
+The Kodiak Cave offers opportunities for students to get involved in their communities both on and off campus through meaningful volunteer work.
+When students participate in volunteer work, it can help them feel more connected to their environment, make lasting new friendships, and develop a greater sense of empathy for the world around them.
+This program allows students to have a space on campus where they can learn about current volunteer opportunities around their community; connect with a staff member about volunteer work that would best suit their interests and availability; and participate in quarterly on-campus service events and socials.

 Two Ways to Volunteer Through the Kodiak Cave